MONTHLY SHAMATHA

 Four-day Structure

 We will have four sessions throughout each day, with the retreat space open for breakfast or silent practice at 8.00am.
-Each session will involve guided practice of the Satipatthana practice.

 Places are limited to 40 participants.
 Priority will be given to those attending the full three days.